Overall, Windstream is a solid option for rural customers looking for an affordable and reliable alternative to satellite service.

 The majority of Windstream’s network uses Digital Subscriber Line (DSL) technology.
 This tech uses your phone lines to transmit data, and is generally slightly slower than Cable or Fiber.
 It has an advantage, however, in terms of reliability.
 With Cable connections, you’ll often find your network slowing down when everyone gets home and turns on netflix.
 DSL, on the other hand, is very consistent.

-In areas with Fiber service — the current gold standard of internet connections — speeds can reach 1,000 Mbps, but Windstream’s Fiber coverage is limited due to the massive expense of building a new network.
+In areas with Fiber service — the current gold standard of internet connections — speeds can reach 1,000 Mbps, but Windstream’s Fiber coverage is limited due to the massive expense of building out a new network.

 Windstream Coverage & Availability Map